Ramadan is due to begin on Saturday 2nd April. The last day of Ramadan, Eid ul Fitr, is Monday 2nd May*

 There is a wide and diverse range of opinions as to how to observe Ramadan.
 Be kind to yourself.
 Remember to take care of your mental health and wellbeing during this time.

-If at any time you feel coping is hard with the combination of study, fasting and the lockdown, remember we have the Together All service which is free and confidential - more details are here 👉🏽 Click here to access Together All
+If at any time you feel coping with the combination of study and fasting is hard, remember we have the Together All service which is free and confidential - more details are here 👉🏽 Click here to access Together All

 Wishing everyone who is observing a safe and well Ramadan.